iotaledger/iota/crates/iota-analytics-indexer/README.md

 * The `AnalyticsProcessor` syncs the objects from the local store to the remote store (S3/GCS/Azure, or also local, for testing purposes).
 * Every 5 minutes the last processed checkpoint ID is fetched from BigQuery/Snowflake and reported as a metric.

+> [!NOTE]
-**Note:** It is assumed that data from the big object store will be readable from BigQuery/Snowflake automatically, the indexer is not putting the data in BigQuery/Snowflake tables explicitly.
+> It is assumed that data from the big object store will be readable from BigQuery/Snowflake automatically, the indexer is not putting the data in BigQuery/Snowflake tables explicitly.

 Here is a graph summarizing the data flow: